From handwriting to hair washing – Sensory processing to school, it’s ALL here in our book series!

 · Guidelines for using weighted blankets at home and in professional environments

 · Studies into the effectiveness of weighted blankets

-· Advice on how to select an appropriate weighted blanket or sew your own.
+· Advice on how to select an appropriately weighted blanket or sew your own.

 Co-authored by Cara Koscinski, a pediatric occupational therapist.
-She’s Joshua’s mother and has helped Joshua with diagnois, symptom management, tube feedings, and many tests and hospitalizations for mitochondrial disease.
+She’s Joshua’s mother and has helped Joshua with diagnosis, symptom management, tube feedings, and many tests and hospitalizations for mitochondrial disease.